 Being an American, the first thing I worried about when my doctor said I needed to be on TRT (testosterone replacement therapy) for the rest of my life was: How is this going to affect my health insurance costs?

-I do have health insurance, but they won’t cover testosterone injections unless the doctor gives them to me.
-Sound familiar?
-Since I can’t afford to take time off work every week to visit my doctor’s office, I’m stuck taking either Testim or Androgel or getting my testosterone by other means.
+Maybe you have health insurance, but they won’t cover testosterone injections unless the doctor gives them to you.
+Since most people can’t afford to take time off work every week to visit a doctor’s office, they’re stuck taking either Testim or Androgel or getting testosterone by other means.

-If I had to do it over again, as I said, I’d just contact a mail order compounding pharmacy, get some independent lab tests done, and have a “phone consultation” with one of their doctors.
-At least then I wouldn’t have a pre-existing condition on my medical records.
+Some choose to contact a mail order compounding pharmacy, get some independent lab tests done, and have a “phone consultation” with one of their doctors.

 The Nuts and Bolts of DIY Testosterone Injections

 If you think you might need TRT and haven’t been officially diagnosed as hypogonadal by a doctor yet there is an option that doesn’t involve the record-hungry healthcare system: Get the test done privately and pay in cash.
 You don’t need a doctor to read the test results.
 If your testosterone is low, contact a compounding pharmacy or hormone replacement / anti-aging clinic that doesn’t take health insurance.
 You can take the shots yourself in the privacy and comfort of your own home; it won’t be on your medical records; and you won’t end up spending much more than you would with co-pays to the doctor and pharmacy if you’d gone the traditional route.